-Supplier: Associated Pumps Limited or a member of its Group named in the Contract.
+Supplier: Tricel Pumps or a member of its Group named in the Contract.

 Supplier’s Equipment: any equipment, including tools, systems, cabling or facilities, provided by the Supplier or its subcontractors and used directly or indirectly in the supply of the Goods or Services which is not the subject of a separate agreement between the Customer and the Supplier pursuant to which the Customer procures title to goods from the Supplier.